 St Patrick’s Day and Cinco de Mayo

 We decided to go out on a limb this year and decorate our ride with gaudy décor while participating in the 6th Annual St. Chatty’s Day Parade on Saturday, March 16th.
 Since Nancy is 67% Irish, Saint Patrick’s Day does not go unnoticed around our house.
-The proceeds from the Parade were donated to Chattanooga Kids on the Block, which is using the skillful practice of Bunraku puppetry to educate children about social concerns and differences, giving them the skills they need to stay safe and healthy.
+The proceeds from the Parade were donated to Chattanooga Kids on the Block, which is an award-winning puppet theatre, educational organization using the skillful practice of Bunraku puppetry to educate children about social concerns and differences, giving them the skills they need to stay safe and healthy.
 So we had a good time while supporting a great, local cause.
 Our little rescue “Mini-Bobo” stole the show riding with Nancy on the roof of the car, and she loved all the attention.

 Celebrate Plants, Nature, and Art!

 As the trees, shrubs and flowers burst into bloom this spring, they’re all shouting “Celebrate” after the dormant winter months.
 Although so many (including Wallace) must contend with the effects of outrageous pollen counts in our area, everyone enjoys the visual pleasure of springtime blooms.
 The vibrant red flowers on our Scotch Broom bushes were fantastic this year along with other favorites: flowering almond, azaleas and Korean spice viburnum.
 Although the peony bloom period is short, their magnificent display is well worth waiting for.
 I transplanted some from the house to the B&B last fall, and unfortunately they’re still having a pouting session as peonies tend to do when disturbed.